 In some instances, however, transfusion reactions take place days after the transfusion.
 Pay close attention to your body after a transfusion, and contact a doctor if you feel something isn’t right.

 Antibodies in the recipient’s blood can attack the donor blood if the two are not compatible.
 If the recipient’s immune system attacks the red blood cells of the donor, it is called a hemolytic reaction.
-If the recipient’s immune system attacks the white blood cells of the donor blood, it is called a febrile reaction.

 In rare instances, bacteria may be present in the donated blood.
 Giving this contaminated blood to a recipient can lead to infection, shock, and death.

 Transfusion reactions are not always serious.
-However, some can be life-threatening.
-Serious complications include
+However, some can be life threatening.
+Serious complications include:

 Blood banks make every effort to screen and test blood.
 A sample of recipient blood is often mixed with potential donor blood to ensure compatibility.